 Locating people overseas is no different than locating people within your own country.
 Whether you are attempting to locate someone from your past, or a relative or friend who is traveling abroad, use all the information you have on that person to help in your search.
 With social networking sites and numerous other online sites promising to help you find lost friends and loved ones, locating people overseas or within your own country is much easier than when such technology did not exist.

 Collect Your Data

 Collect all possible information on the person.
-Contact other relatives and friends for information.
+Contact relatives, friends and travel companions for information.
 Try to obtain a most recent address or any physical address at all, an email address, full name, birth date and social security number.

-Send the person a friend request.
-If possible, view the last time the person logged in to their account; this will give you an idea if the profile is active or if it has been abandoned.
-If the second and third steps are a success, your search may end here.
+If possible, view the last time the person logged in to their social media account; this will give you an idea if the profile is active or if it has been abandoned.
+If your friend request is successful, your search may end here.
 Unfortunately, some people will be a little harder to locate.

 Keep track of any new information you receive in a tracking log.
 As you speak to friends and relatives of the person you are attempting to locate, being able to look back at your notes and quote other relatives and friends to new relatives and friends may make your search easier.